Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

-The scalar potential $V^\text{reac}$ will obviously reproduce Eq.~\eqref{reacBT} at the dominant order.
-However note that it is crucial to include in Eq.~\eqref{Vreac} the 1PN correction in the source quadrupole moment $\mathrm{I}_{ij}$.
-The mass-type moments $\mathrm{I}_L$ to 1PN order (and the current-type $\mathrm{J}_L$ to Newtonian order), read
+where the multipole moments $\dI_L$ and $\dJ_L$ denote the source multipole moments defined in a general way by Eqs. \eqref{sourcemoments}.
+The scalar potential $V^{\text{reac}}$ will obviously reproduce Eq.~\eqref{reacBT} at the dominant order.
+However, note that it is crucial to include in Eq.~\eqref{Vreac} the 1PN correction in the source quadrupole moment.
+Following \eqref{IL1PN} the mass-type quadrupole moment $\dI_{ij}$ to 1PN order involves only \emph{compact support} contributions and reads

-The matter source densities $\sigma$ and $\sigma_i$ are given in Eqs.~\eqref{sigmadef}.
-Note that the mass multipole moments $\mathrm{I}_L$ extend only over the \emph{compact support} of the source even at the 1PN order.
-Only at the 2PN order will they involve some non-compact supported contributions -- i.e., some integrals extending up to infinity~\cite{B95}.

-The 3.5PN radiation reaction force in the equations of motion of compact binary systems has been derived by Iyer \& Will~\cite{IW93, IW95} in an arbitrary gauge, based on the energy and angular momentum balance equations at the relative 1PN order.
-As demonstrated in Ref.~\cite{IW95} the expressions of the radiation scalar and vector radiation-reaction potentials~\eqref{VVireac}, which are valid in a particular gauge but are here derived from first principles, are fully consistent with the works~\cite{IW93, IW95}.